 - Battlefield Exploits – Sans Peur: highlights the warfighting exploits of The Argylls over time, with a focus on the human dimension of warfare.

-- Perspectives of War: explores how our understanding of key conflicts has been influenced by culture, politics and the media and the power of imagery to shape how we see history.
+- Perspectives of War: highlights the transition from The Argylls to the Royal Regiment of Scotland and continues their story today, and explores how our understanding of key conflicts has been influenced by culture, politics and the media.

 - The Officers’ Mess: affords an insight to the proud and unique traditions of a Highland Regiment, with its long-standing Royal connections.